 Except for health or other compelling compassionate reasons, a student who withdraws after the commencement of lectures will receive no refund of the tuition fee.
-Keeping in mind that no part of the registration deposit will be refunded, a student who withdraws after the first two weeks of term will receive a refund of the balance of his payment for board
+Keeping in mind that no part of the registration deposit will be refunded, a student who withdraws after the first two weeks of the term will receive a refund of the balance of his payment for board but no part of his payment for room rent.
+(The rate for room rent is \$16.00 per week.)

 If a student withdraws during the first week of the academic year, the Students' Council and Medical Services fees will be refunded.
 After the first week there will be no refund except for a withdrawal for health or other compelling compassionate reasons.
-After a student has withdrawn the Students' Medical Fund will have no further responsibility for him.
+After a student has withdrawn the Students' Medical Fund will have no further responsibility for that person.